adrianbui/Tower-of-Hanoi/README.md

 # Hanoi Tower

-A program shows all the steps to move the stacks in Hanoi Tower game
+A program shows all the steps to move the stacks in Tower of Hanoi game